ICTU/quality-time/docs/src/software.md

 ## Shared code

-The [shared code component](https://github.com/ICTU/quality-time/tree/master/components/shared_code) contains code and resources shared between the servers and the collector and notifier components.
+The [shared code component](https://github.com/ICTU/quality-time/tree/master/components/shared_code) contains code and resources shared between the API-server, the collector, and the notifier.
 This includes the [example reports](#example-reports), a [shared data model](#shared-data-model), and code to initialize the servers, access the database, and provide endpoints.

 ### Example reports